 - 1/2 teaspoon Salt

-- 2 cups Peeled and Shredded Daikon (about 1/4 large)
+- 2 cups Daikon, peeled and shredded about 1/4 large

 - Put vinegar, water, honey and salt into a large bowl and whisk until the honey is dissolved.